JDK Compatibility

 Running versus compiling

-JDK 8, 11, 17, and 21 are all reasonable choices both for compiling and running Scala code.
+JDK 17, 21, and 25 are all good choices both for compiling and running Scala code.

 Since the JVM is normally backwards compatible, it is usually safe to use a newer JVM for running your code than the one it was compiled on, especially if you are not using JVM features designated “experimental” or “unsafe”.